 School begins for all pupils at 9.00am.
-All pupils have a lunch break in their class groups with school ending at 3.00pm.
+All pupils have a lunch break between 12.30pm and 1.00pm after a social lunch time with school ending at 3.00pm.

-Within the school day there are break times built into the timetable.
+Within the school day there are Collective Acts of Worship and break times built into the timetable.
 We provide twenty five 'Taught Hours' each week which is more than the requirements set out in the DES Circular 7.90 Management of the School Day.